5 Ways To Plan For Your Future Retirement

 The earlier you can start preparing for your future retirement, the better.
 Whether retirement is just around the corner or many years down the road, here are five ways to plan!

-1. Hire a Top Financial Advisor to Guide You in the Right Direction
+1. Hire a Top Financial Advisor to Help You Plan for Retirement

 Navigating your finances is no easy task, but a financial advisor can point you in the right direction when it comes to planning for retirement, investing, and more.
 You just need to find one you trust!

-All of the network’s financial advisors must pass a strict set of requirements, have a clean record, and be registered with FINRA/SEC.
-What’s more, all advisors are either fee-only or fee-based, so it’s easy to determine how much it will cost to work with them.
-At WiserAdvisor, you can even view the entire financial advisor directory and view details about an advisor to determine if they are the right fit for you.
+All of the network’s financial advisors must pass a pre-screening process.
+Additionally, all advisors are either fee-only or fee-based, so it’s easy to determine how much it will cost to work with them before you commit to one.
+There’s no obligation to sign up with any financial advisor WiserAdvisor matches you with.

-2. Enjoy the Tax Benefits of an Individual Retirement Account (IRA)
+2. Enjoy the Long-Term Tax Benefits of an Individual Retirement Account (IRA)

-An IRA is one of the best tools to have at your disposal when it comes to planning for retirement.
-This type of investment account offers a handful of benefits, including allowing you to defer taxes on your earnings until you take distributions in retirement—at which point, you may be in a lower tax bracket.
+An individual retirement account (IRA) is one of the best tools to have at your disposal when it comes to planning for retirement.
+This type of investment account offers a handful of benefits, including allowing you to defer taxes on your earnings until you take distributions in retirement.
+At this point, you may be in a lower tax bracket — potentially saving you a ton of money.

-What’s more, Equity Trust makes it easy to open your IRA.
+And Equity Trust makes it easy to open your self-directed IRA.
 It’s as simple as opening an account, funding it, and making your self-directed investments.
 If you need any assistance, simply book a free one-on-one consultation with an Equity Trust expert counselor.

 Open your self-directed IRA today to join over 237,000 people who use Equity Trust as the custodian of over $39 billion in total retirement assets.